Traveling to Barcelona as a solo female traveler? Are you looking to also explore the Costa Brava region?

 You may have heard that people in Barcelona speak a different language to the rest of Spain, or that we like to party until the wee hours and smear tomato on bread.

-Maybe you know that Barcelona was the host of the 1992 Olympics, that it is home to the unfinished Basilica of Sagrada Familia or that more than 50% of the city’s inhabitants were not born there.
+Maybe you know that Barcelona was the host of the 1992 Olympics, that it is home to the unfinished Basilica of Sagrada Familia or that more than 50% of the city’s inhabitants are not born here.

 Whatever your knowledge of Barcelona is, what you may not be aware of is that the city has stood where it is today for centuries and that, below the current Gothic Quarter lies the ancient Roman city of Barcino that gave it its name.

-What makes Barcelona the cosmopolitan, open-minded, diverse and creative city it is today can be explained by its long history and I am going to summarize the city’s history in this section.
+What makes Barcelona the cosmopolitan, open-minded, diverse and creative city it is today can be explained by its long history which I will be sharing in this section.

 Modern Barcelona was founded in the 1st century BC when the Romans built a settlement on the Mediterranean shore between Empuries in the north and Tarraco in the south.
 They called the colony Barcino and this gave the city its current name.

-Perhaps the most stunning remnants of Barcino are the columns of the Temple of Augustus, founder of the city, which were found during excavations and moved to the entrance hall of the Centre Excursionista de Catalunya for everyone to see.
+Perhaps the most stunning remnants of Barcino are the columns of the Temple of Augustus, founder of the city, which were found during excavations at the end of the 19th century and moved to the entrance hall of the Centre Excursionista de Catalunya for everyone to see.

-What is most interesting of Roman Barcino is that, despite the city’s growth and the fact that most of the Roman temples and buildings were not kept, the city’s walls remained as such until Medieval times.
+What is most interesting of Roman Barcino is that, despite the city’s growth and the fact that most of the Roman temples and buildings have not been preserved, the city’s walls remained as such until Medieval times.

 Go up to the top of the belltower of Esglesia del Pi on a guided tour and you can trace the perimeter of Barcino with your eyes, or visit the Barcelona History Museum to see the Roman houses as they once were, kept below the ground at the level of the original Barcino.

-In Medieval times, Barcelona grew in importance thanks to trade and an important craft industry and became the seat of power of first the Principality of Catalonia in the 11th century, which aggregated all countries under a common set of legislative rules, and then the Corts Catalanes which drafted Catalonia’s first constitution in 1283.
+Barcelona grew in importance in Medieval times thanks to trade and an important craft industry and became the seat of power of first the Principality of Catalonia in the 11th century, which aggregated all counties under a common set of legislative rules, overseen by Les Corts Catalanes.

-In parallel, the city’s walls became too small and started to expand in the 13th century to include adjacent neighborhoods that had sprung outside the main Roman walls such as La Rambla, or La Ribera.
+With the city’s expansion, its medieval walls became too small and the city started to expand in the 13th century to include adjacent neighborhoods that had sprung outside the main Roman walls such as La Rambla, or La Ribera.

 The later part of the Middle Ages gave rise to a construction boom in the traditional Catalan Gothic style that can still be seen across the Gothic Quarter, from Santa Maria del mar Cathedral to the many palaces and mansions.